fc-io/Scout-REViewer-service/README.md

 - [x] bundle REViewer
 - [x] Dockerize
 - [ ] make smaller docker build
-- [ ] delete tmp files, maybe it's good if this also runs as some kind of chron job
+- [x] delete tmp files, maybe it's good if this also runs as some kind of chron job
 - [x] tests
+- [x] more tests – primarily for optional post values
-- [ ] more tests – primarily for optional post values, and check that it fails well with wrong input
+- [ ] more tests 2 – check that it fails well with wrong input
 - [ ] make sure to check if all files are created correctly after fetching
 - [ ] validate urls – add helpful error messages if wrong file input (check that a file is download)
 - [ ] prettify && DRY up

-- [ ] API documentation
+- [x] API documentation
 - [x] make it possible to select port through .env variables – docker

 - [ ] handle files that are too large – test? low priority
-- [ ] think about if this is secure (enough) – low priority
+- [ ] security – should be enough for now since this will be an internal service

 ### Ideas

 - [ ] file uploader
 - [ ] rate limiting
 - [ ] could pipe svg instead of creating a file?
+(Don't think this can be easily done.)